Your Bag

 Useful in Skin Treatment

 The carrier oil has undecylenic acid, an unsaturated fatty acid that is known to treat skin diseases.
 It can even treat skin ulcers resulting from bacteria and fungus.
 The benefits of castor oil for skin make it an irreplaceable natural remedy.
-It is also used in skin care products and medicines to deal with burns, sunburns, cuts and bruises.

 Treat Minor Skin Irritation